Liam Grimsey, BSc (Hons) Counsellor & Psychotherapist, Registered MBACP

 Generalised anxiety disorder

-I can offer you an initial 30 minute phone consultation free of charge.
+I am happy to offer an initial phone consultation free of charge.
 This can help you and I ascertain the suitability of us working together.
-If we mutually agree to meet up thereafter, my fee per 50 minute to an hour session is £50.00

 Please visit my website for more information: